Dovetailed Technologies Solutions Support Contact Us

-Appendix B. Client Authentication Mechanisms
+Appendix A. Client Authentication Mechanisms

-B.1 Interactive password authentication
+A.1 Interactive password authentication

-B.2 OpenSSH keypair authentication
+A.2 OpenSSH keypair authentication

 This is the conventional mechanism for performing OpenSSH client authentication.
 A public/private key pair is generated on z/OS.
-The private key is kept (protected) in the user's /.ssh directory.
-The public key is stored on each target system in the user's /.ssh/authorized_keys file.
+The private key is kept (protected) in the user's ~/.ssh directory.
+The public key is stored on each target system in the user's ~/.ssh/authorized_keys file.
 The following steps describe how to generate and use an OpenSSH keypair:

 Note: Proceed with caution if you have more than one userid mapped to the same uid number (an unfortunately common occurrence on z/OS USS).
 The default key storage home directory is hard to predict.